Annual Weed Control Program - Natural Areas and Parks

 - Staff and contractors use current Best Management Practice to avoid any off-target damage

-Streetscapes - Annual Weed Control Program
+Streetscapes - Herbicide Control Program

-During the course of our streetscapes weed control program (throughout the year dependant on weather conditions);
+The City’s road reserves are treated with a non-selective herbicide; this includes kerb lines, footpaths, medians, round-abouts and buffer zones, during the course of our streetscapes weed control program (throughout the year dependant on weather conditions);

 - Appropriate signage is displayed on vehicles while works are in progress, stating the chemical name being used